leizzer/snapshot-app/README.md

 10. It should start running all the services GraphQL, Frontend and Backend.
 Ports may change from run to run that is why it will provide a CloudFlare URL that will be updated automatically in Shopify toml file.
 11. At the bottom of the screen you should see the label `Preview URL`
 12. Follow the `Preview URL` link to install the app in your Shopify's shop. (tip: pin the app in your Shopify sidebar)
-13. In other terminal from inside the `web/` folder run `sidekiq` if you want to run the jobs locally.
+13. In another terminal from inside the `web/` folder run `sidekiq` if you want to run the jobs locally.

 ## Deployment